-The James Bay region is prolific for its hard rock lithium endowment, hosting numerous spodumene showings, four deposits with defined resources Whabouchi (Nemaska Lithium), Rose (Critical Element), Cyr (Allkem) and Moblan (Sayona), as well as more recent discoveries such as Corvette (Patriot Battery Metals Inc.).
-In addition to staked claims, the Company's James Bay Lithium Project includes the Mirage, Mythril, Elrond, Anatacau and Plex properties described below.
+The James Bay region is prolific for its hard rock lithium endowment, hosting numerous spodumene showings and deposits with defined resources.
+In addition to staked claims, the Company's lithium projects in the James Bay region includes the Mirage, Mythril, Elrond, Anatacau and Plex projects described below (see also Figure 2).